 Many veteran matchbook collectors greatly appreciate the early highly-detailed and colorful artwork and style of matchbooks from the World War II era and earlier but Route 66 collectors by circumstance usually acquire matchbooks that were printed and distributed during the post-War halcyon years of Route 66.
 (Although not exceptionally rare, only a small minority of Route 66 matchbooks can be dated back before World War II.)
 It was during the post-War decades that Americans traveled the highways and roadside business owners increasingly purchased custom-printed matchbooks from matchbook manufacturers for free distribution to their customers.
 After all, this was a time when almost half of American adults smoked and there were no restrictions on lighting-up wherever and whenever one wanted.
 The matchbook was a small and inexpensive advertising item that would remind the smoker about the business from which it was acquired every time that person pulled the matchbook out to use it.

 Most of the Route 66 matchcover images presented on this web site are from the collections of Kevin Fleming and my own.
 My thanks also to Mike Ward and Clem Pater whose matchcover images are also displayed.
-But a number of images shown here have been acquired from other web sites.
+And a number of the images shown here have been acquired from other internet web sites.

 Although phosphorus matches were invented in 1836, it wasn't until the 1890s that the folded paper matchbook was devised.
 The matches in these matchbooks are "safety matches".
 That is, they are formulated such that the rubbing of the match heads against themselves will not cause them to light.
 Clearly if rubbing did so the matches would be self-igniting all the time.
 The dark gray striker material is impregnated with certain chemicals so that the head of the safety match must be struck or wiped against the striker material on the matchbook in order to light.